freenas/freenas-docs/userguide/jails.rst

 makes it easy to quickly create a jail. :guilabel:`Advanced Jail Creation` is the second method, where every possible jail option is configurable.
 There are numerous configurables spread across four different primary sections.
 This form is recommended for advanced users with very specific requirements for a jail.

+.. index:: Jail Wizard
 .. _Jail Wizard:

 Jail Wizard
 ~~~~~~~~~~~

-To quickly create a new jail, navigate to
+To quickly create a new jail, navigate to :menuselection:`Jails` and
-:menuselection:`Jails` and click |ui-add|.
-This opens the wizard screens
+click |ui-add|.
+This opens the wizard screens seen in
-seen in :numref:`Figure %s <jail_wizard_fig>`.
+:numref:`Figure %s <jail_wizard_fig>`.

 .. _jail_wizard_fig: